 The Broad Match Modifier Keyword of +best +sneakers will no longer match to best prices on sneakers for toddler.

-Here’s an example of what’s being introduced:
+Here’s an example of what’s here now:

 The Phrase Match keyword of long sleeve dress will match to long sleeve lace dress.